 Additional Stress First Aid resources

 Dartmouth-Hitchcock Health will soon offer a training webinar for leaders on how to use the SFA model with their teams.
-Employees are also encouraged to reach out to the Employee Assistance Program (Dartmouth-Hitchcock) and/or Peer Support Program at their member site if they feel they need additional support.
+Employees are also encouraged to reach out to the Employee Assistance Program (Dartmouth-Hitchcock) at 603-650-5819 or email@example.com and/or the Peer Support Program at their member site if they feel they need additional support.